 Now to be clear, this concept is a bit of a misnomer, because France is a country of 65 million people, and if you wander around France you will see that very few people look like Brigitte Bardot!

 And when we are talking about “la Parisienne“, there is a reason that women in Paris look like they are not making an effort.
 The messy bun, the flat shoes, the lack of makeup, etc. tends to be because people don’t have cars.
-If you are leaving your Parisian apartment in the morning, commuting to work on the metro, and then going out for a drink after work without going home, well you too are going to look like that.
+If you are leaving your Parisian apartment in the morning, commuting to work on the metro, and then going out for a drink after work without going home, well you too are going to look a bit dishevelled.

 On the other hand, you have a car and are driving around everywhere, you too can wear high heels, refresh your makeup as often as you want, and be perfectly over-hairsprayed!
 Given the circumstances, French women and popular culture have taken what should be a disadvantage and added their own insouciance (careless indifference) to it.

-So with all that being said, as a Parisienne, I can’t take this concept of the French “je ne sais quoi” too seriously.
+So with all that being said, as an implanted Parisienne, I can’t take this concept too seriously.
 To have some fun with it, I put together a few tips on how you too can show off your inner Parisian.
-I can’t really explain it (it is elusive after all), but with tongue firmly in cheek, here we go:
+It is elusive but with tongue firmly in cheek, here we go:

 - One Parisian sneer